DevExpress-Examples/blazor-ai-chat-mcp-resources/README.md

 - The model automatically identifies and invokes relevant MCP tools.
 - The AI Chat component displays the result.

-A connection between MCP client and an MCP server endpoint is managed in [McpRepository.cs](CS/AIChatMcpClient/Services/McpRepository.cs).
-The application initializes `McpClient` instance on startup, which loads available tools, resources, and prompts from the MCP server.
-The class implements `IHostedService` for lifecycle management and `IAsyncDisposable` for proper cleanup of the connection.
+A connection between the MCP client and an MCP server endpoint is managed in [McpRepository.cs](CS/AIChatMcpClient/Services/McpRepository.cs).
+The application initializes an `McpClient` instance on startup to load available tools, resources, and prompts from the MCP server.
+The class implements `IHostedService` to manage lifecycle and `IAsyncDisposable` for proper cleanup of the connection.

 ## Files to Review